paolopedrigal/ai-slides-splitter/README.md

 ## Description

-The goal of this project is to develop a program that leverages an LLM to split a document into sections.
+The goal of this project is to develop a program that leverages an LLM to split a markdown document into sections.
 Ultimately, these sections would eventually become slides for a ready-to-go presentation.

 ## Tech Used